Endeavour Hills

 Endeavour Hills has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects likely to impact the area.
-Key projects include Endeavour Hills Community Precinct, Hallam Secondary College Upgrade, Dorset Road Extension, and Endeavour Hills Specialist School.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 12 projects that are likely to impact the area.
+Notable projects include the Endeavour Hills Community Precinct, Hallam Secondary College Upgrade, Dorset Road Extension, and Endeavour Hills Specialist School.
+The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.